How to Plan a Trip to Akaroa and the Banks Peninsula

 It’s all about the stays in Akaroa, with the Banks Peninsula boasting some of the most luxurious villas and charming heritage-style B&Bs in the Canterbury region.
 With gorgeous accommodation nestled in secluded bays or gardens where waking up to a chorus of birdsong is the norm, it can be difficult to even leave your accommodation to explore the area!
 Those that do, however, enjoy the French flair of the town through wine tours or indulge in the stunning scenery of the Akaroa Harbour and its wildlife on nature cruises.
 Pick and choose from The Luxury Guide to Akaroa to plan your perfect getaway.

-Premium Activities in Akaroa
+Luxury Experiences in Akaroa

-- Take a scenic wildlife cruise of the Akaroa Harbour
+- Take a scenic wildlife cruise of the Akaroa Harbour with Southern Wanderer, Black Cat Cruises (more info on Viator, Tripadvisor and Klook) or Akaroa Dolphins (on Viator and Tripadvisor)

 - Sample regional wines on a boutique winery-hopping tour